tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 Navigate to the 15.1 trading signals section of the slides, and highlight the following:

-* Explain to students that technical analysis is an (often) short-term trading discipline in which investments (such as stocks) are evaluated on the basis of their price action or movement.
+* Explain to students that technical analysis is an (often) short-term trading discipline in which investments (such as stocks) are evaluated based on their price action or movement.

-* Contrast technical analysis with fundamental analysis by explaining that fundamental analysis is an investment discipline in which investments (such as stocks) are evaluated on the basis of their intrinsic qualities such as financial (income statement, balance sheet, and cash flow statement) or economic data pertaining to the underlying company.
+* Contrast technical analysis with fundamental analysis by explaining that fundamental analysis is an investment discipline in which investments (such as stocks) are evaluated based on their intrinsic qualities such as financial (income statement, balance sheet, and cash flow statement) or economic data about the underlying company.

 Engage students by asking if anyone has any guesses or knowledge of what the following terms are.
-Make sure to communicate to students that they are not not expected to have the answers yet.
+Make sure to communicate to students that they are not expected to have the answers yet.

 * What is a technical indicator?

-  **Answer:** Falling under the umbrella of technical analysis, a technical indicator is a data-driven metric that uses trading data such as closing price and volume to analyze the short or long-term price movements occurring over a specified period of time.
-For example, a 20-day simple moving average is technical indicator representing a rolling 20-day mean of a stock's closing prices.
+  **Answer:** Falling under the umbrella of technical analysis, a technical indicator is a data-driven metric that uses trading data such as closing price and volume to analyze the short or long-term price movements occurring over a specified period.
+For example, a 20-day simple moving average is a technical indicator representing a rolling 20-day mean of a stock's closing prices.

 * What is a trading signal?

   **Answer:** A trading signal is the point at which a technical indicator, such as the crossover of two moving averages (short MA and long MA), suggests an opportunity for action--namely whether an individual trader or algorithmic trading program should issue a buy or sell order for a security (such as a stock) at that point in time.

-Transition to explaining to students how technical indicators and trading signal are used in practice, particularly as it relates to the dual moving average crossover trading strategy.
+Transition to explaining to students how technical indicators and trading signals are used in practice, particularly as it relates to the dual moving average crossover trading strategy.

 * Emphasize to students that technical indicators and trading signals are used when implementing trading strategies.
 The goal of a trading signal is to identify opportunities to get ahead of the trend.